strwise/documentation/docs/administration/rooms.md

 | `room_metadata['external_billing_id']` | integer | `123`  | Third-party billing id |
 | `room_metadata['external_crm_id']`     | integer | `456`  | Third-party CRM id     |

-:::note
-This is an example of how to set the `room_metadata` attribute.
-The `room_metadata` attribute can be set to any key-value pair.
+You may store any scalar value (string, integer, float, boolean, etc.) inside the metadata attribute.
+In addition, one level of nested objects or arrays are allowed.

+:::danger

+Since the `room_metadata` attribute is simply a key-value store (object), all write operations will **overwrite** the entire object, so be sure to **merge** existing data on your end when performing updates.

 :::

 ## Room Tokens {#room-tokens}